rpabotsworld/awesome-rpa/README.md

  - [robotic_process_automation_for_dummies.pdf](https://www.nice.com/rpa/assets/robotic_process_automation_for_dummies.pdf) - NICE Edition
  - [The Robotic Process Automation Handbook: A Guide to Implementing RPA Systems](https://amzn.to/2N514Sp) - Tom Taulli's book is an excellent, practical guide for business leaders and practitioners that look to drive automation
  - [Robotic Process Automation with Blue Prism Quick Start Guide](https://amzn.to/2zvIsaW) - Book on how to design and develop robotic process automation solutions with Blue Prism
- -[Robotic Process Automation Projects: Build real-world RPA solutions using UiPath and Automation]( https://amzn.to/2XTaMgC) - RPA tools Automation Anywhere A2019 and UiPath, for real-world task automation [New in Market]
+ - [Robotic Process Automation Projects: Build real-world RPA solutions using UiPath and Automation](https://amzn.to/2XTaMgC) - RPA tools Automation Anywhere A2019 and UiPath, for real-world task automation [New in Market]
+ - [Robotic Process Automation using UiPath StudioX: A Citizen Developer’s Guide to Hyperautomation](https://amzn.to/3owCSKW) - RPA developers and business users alike, bringing the power and skill set of automation to anyone interested in citizen-led development, specifically UiPath StudioX
+ - [Robotic Process Automation with Automation Anywhere](https://amzn.to/3qL0Ogb)- Discover Automation Anywhere best practices and strategies for building scalable automation solutions for your organization
+ - [INTELLIGENT AUTOMATION: Learn how to harness Artificial Intelligence](https://amzn.to/3Dmwkok) - By Pascal Bornet is a recognized global expert, thought leader, and pioneer in the field of intelligent automation (IA).
+He founded and led the IA practices for Mckinsey & Company and Ernst & Young (EY), where he drove hundreds of IA transformations across industries.